 The Bodhisatta was once a tree fairy.
-A carpenter had rescued a young wild boar from a pit in the forest and took it home where it became his pet.
+A carpenter had rescued a young wild boar from a pit in the forest and took it home as a pet.
 The boar was exceptionally clever and well-mannered and helped the man at his work by fetching tools, holding measuring lines, and turning over logs.
-The carpenter loved the boar and feared that someone might kill and eat it, so he set it free.
+The carpenter loved the boar and feared that someone might kill and eat him, so he set him free.

 While searching for a new home, the carpenter’s boar found a cave with lots of roots and fruits around it and asked if he could join the boars living there.
-They said he was welcome, but that it was not as pleasant and safe a home as it appeared.
-Every morning a tiger living on a nearby hill came and carried one of them off to eat.
+They said he was welcome, but it was not as pleasant and safe a home as it appeared.
+Every morning, a tiger living on a nearby hill came and carried one of them off to eat.
 The carpenter’s boar said he could kill the tiger if they followed his orders, and they all agreed.

-That night he taught them the art of war and choose the best location for their battle.
+That night the carpenter’s boar taught them the art of war and chose the best location for their battle.
 He dug two pits and stood between them with all the other boars lined up behind him, the biggest and strongest boars standing around the small and young.
-When the tiger arrived, the boars did not run away as they usually did, they copied his actions: when the tiger glared, so did they; when he yawned, so did they; when he relieved himself, so did they.
+When the tiger arrived, the boars did not run away as they usually did, instead they copied his actions: when the tiger glared, so did they; when he yawned, so did they; when he relieved himself, so did they.
 The boars had always run away or cowered in fear upon seeing him, so this morning the tiger retreated, unsure what to do when they stood bravely against him.